Teams is Microsoft’s new Skype and Slack-killer. But how well does it go on Citrix?

 The list of exclusions, below, has once again been updated.
 Via a Citrix discussions forum post, I have been made aware that certain exclusions are breaking things.

-Excluding “AppDataLocalMicrosoftTeamscurrentresourceslocales” apparently breaks the system tray menu
+Excluding “AppDataLocalMicrosoftTeamscurrentresourceslocales” apparently breaks the system tray menu.

 Excluding “AppDataLocalMicrosoftTeamsCurrentLocales” apparently breaks SSO to Teams.